capy-language/capy/README.md

 core.println(foo);  // prints "10"
 ```

-Unlike Rust however, there are currently no borrow checking rules like "either one mutable reference or many const references".
+Unlike Rust however, there are currently no borrow checking rules like "either one mutable reference or multiple immutable references".

 I say *currently* but to be honest I'm not sure if they even should be added down the road.

 Mutable pointers greatly improve the readability of code, and allow one to see at a glance the side-effects of a function.